ShuiRuTian/Eria/README.md

     see [webpack](./webpack/README.md)

 2. some function are provided by many parts, such as no-var is provided by both eslint and tsc, I recommand write it in eslint.

+## Design

+Download Engine
+Aria2 has done a lot of things,